mvolkmann/serverless-demo/README.md

   * wait about 30 seconds for the project to be created
   * a project ID and project number will be displayed
     - note the project ID because it will be needed later
   * from the hamburger menu in the upper-left, select "APIs & services ...
 Dashboard"
   * click "ENABLE APIS AND SERVICES"
-  * enter "Cloud Deployment" and click the tile for "Google Cloud Deployment Manager V2 API" and press "ENABLE"
+  * enter "Cloud Deployment", click the tile for "Google Cloud Deployment Manager V2 API", and press "ENABLE"
-  * enter "Cloud Functions" and click the tile for "Google Cloud Functions API" and press "ENABLE"
+  * enter "Cloud Functions", click the tile for "Google Cloud Functions API", and press "ENABLE"
 - to setup credentials
   * click "Credentials" in the left nav
   * click "Create credentials" and select "Service account key"
   * in the "Service account" dropdown select "New service account"
-  * enter a name for the service
+  * enter a service account name
   * in the "Role" dropdown select "Project ...
 Owner"
   * in the "Key type" radio buttons select "JSON" (the default)
   * press the "Create" button
-  * a JSON keyfile will be downloaded
+  * a JSON keyfile containing a private key will be downloaded
-    - contains private_key
   * move this file to ~/.gcloud/keyfile.json
 - to create a project starting point
-  * enter `serverless create --template google-nodejs --path gcp-demo`
+  * enter `serverless create --template google-nodejs --path {project-name}`
+    - the project name was entered earlier when the project was created
-    - creates the files for a "Hello World!" service
+    - this creates the files for a "Hello World!" service
     - one generated file is serverless.yml
       * defines the service
-      * includes any number of Google Cloud Functions, the events that trigger them, and resources they require
+      * can describe any number of Google Cloud Functions, the events that trigger them, and resources they require
-  * cd gcp-demo
+  * cd {project-name}
-  * npm install
+  * enter `npm install`
-    - without this you will get an error about a plugin not being found
+    - without this you will get an error about a plugin not being found when the function is invoked
   * edit serverless.yml
     - verify that the "credentials" property is set to the path to the JSON keyfile